-Excerpts from OPA #440 are provided below.
+Excerpts from OPA 440 are provided below and the schedule depicting the SPA is provided in Figure B-9.

 6 C. Special Policy Area

 The Provincial Flood Plain Planning Policy generally prohibits development or redevelopment below the Regulatory Flood as determined by the Metropolitan Toronto and Region Conservation Authority.